connectomicslab/connectomemapper3/paper/paper.md

   depending on the software involved in the stage.
 Connectivity matrices are visualized using the matplotlib library. \label{fig:gui}](cmp3-gui-paper.png)

-\textbf{Reusable} Outputs follow as close as possible the BIDS Derivatives specifications, which allows the user to easily retrieve them with the pybids.
+\textbf{Highly reusable connectome mapping outputs} CMP3 outputs follow as close as possible the BIDS Derivatives specifications, which allows the user to easily retrieve any of the files generated by CMP3 with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].
 The data derived from the processing of one subject are placed in a \texttt{sub-<participant\_id>/}
   folder.
 Derivatives are also kept in separate folders to distinguish main CMP3 outputs (`cmp-<version>/`) from outputs